chiselinc/BlackDoc/README.md

 $ jekyll serve
 ```

-> **NOTE:** This theme is designed to specifically run using GitHub Pages and thus will not run locally, to run this site locally use the [BlackDoc-Local branch](https://github.com/Robert-Zacchigna/BlackDoc/tree/BlackDoc-Local)
+> **NOTE:** This theme is designed to specifically run using GitHub Pages and thus will not run correctly when run locally, to run this site locally use the [BlackDoc-Local](https://github.com/Robert-Zacchigna/BlackDoc/tree/BlackDoc-Local) branch

 ## Usage